mugishasam123/mugishasam123/README.md

 # :handshake: Hello!
-My name is Mugisha Samuel  🙇: I live in Rwanda 🇷🇼
+My name is Mugisha Samuel  🙇 I live in Rwanda :rwanda:

 ## I am a Software developer, and Mentor
 ### About me